tytydraco/yessleep/out/When_I_was_a_little_boy_I_befriended_a_frog_who_lived_at_the_bottom_of_the_garden.md

 "Little one!"

-I couldn't see him at first, but I could tell i was close to the pond by the sound of the rain as it hit the surface.
+I couldn't see him at first, but I could tell I was close to the pond by the sound of the rain as it hit the surface.
 With a flash, I saw him there on the edge.
 I fell to my knees and collapsed to my side.

 "Solomon!"
 I cried, reaching out with my good hand.
 I held it upright and he hopped onto it with a croak.